-All of a sudden, they think that they have to swing as fast a drag car moving down a drag strip!
+All of a sudden, they think that they have to swing as fast as a drag car moving down a drag strip!

 If you simply “feel” your driver swing the same speed as you swing your favorite club it will go farther due to some factors that we have previously talked about.

-Keep in mind that the harder that you try to “HIT” a ball the tighter, shorter and slower many of your muscles get, which only slows down your swing!
+Keep in mind that the harder that you try to “HIT” a ball the tighter, shorter, and slower many of your muscles get, which only slows down your swing!
 That is you doing that to you, not your club!
 Wo will talk about this in future posts!

 So… your driver does not hate you.
 Due to multiple factors, many players find the driver so hard to hit.
-Hopefully with the information above, you can find a driver that you love… or… at least like a little bit!
+Hopefully, with the information above, you can find a driver that you love… or… at least like a little bit!

 Find yourself asking the question “What are hitting driver basics?”
 Look into the benefits of The Ball Flight Academy online membership.
 Click here.